-Professor Jamal Chaouki, the head of PEARL, won the Jane Memorial Award 2018 due to his exceptional achievements to the field of chemical engineering or industrial chemistry.
+Professor Jamal Chaouki, the head of PEARL, won the Jane Memorial Award 2018 due to his exceptional achievements to the field of chemical engineering and industrial chemistry.
 This is the CSChE’s highest award, sponsored by the Canadian Society for Chemical Engineering.

 He is full professor from 1995 at Ecole Polytechnique of Montréal.
 He has supervised more than 80 Ph.D. and Master Students and more than 40 post-docs.
 The main areas of his current research are process extrapolation, developing processes from waste and biomass to heat & power, fuels and chemicals.
 He has co-authored 6 books, published more than 400 reviewed articles in refereed journals and reviewed proceedings, more than 450 other scientific articles, and more than 17 patents.